Jeevan-PV/Petstore-API-DataArt/README.md

 #### 2\.
 Running via Command Line (Maven)

-Execute the following command from the root directory of the project:
+Execute the following commands from the root directory of the project:

 Bash